rjfahad44/rjfahad44/README.md

 ---

-## 📚 Latest Projects
+@## 📚 Latest Projects

-Here are a few notable projects I've worked on:
+@Here are a few notable projects I've worked on:

 ### 📱 **[Android Shopping App](https://github.com/rjfahad44/android-shopping-app)**
 - A full-featured **e-commerce** application built with **Android SDK** and **Firebase** for authentication, database, and push notifications.